kj89/testnet_manuals/rebus/gentx/README.md

   <img height="100" height="auto" src="https://user-images.githubusercontent.com/50621007/182218818-f686aebb-6e48-47e1-96a2-e0d8faf44acb.png">
 </p>

-# Generate rebus testnet gentx
+# Generate rebus mainnet gentx

 ## Setting up vars
 Here you have to put name of your moniker (validator) that will be visible in explorer